The Real Cost of Technical Debt (And How to Fix It)

 The difference?
 Technical debt masquerading as infrastructure costs.

-Real cost: Over three years, they overspent by an estimated $400,000 compared to a properly architected system.
+Real cost: Over a few years, the cumulative overspend can hit six figures compared to a properly architected system.

-After migrating to Kubernetes with proper auto-scaling and adding a Redis caching layer, their AWS bill dropped to $28,000/month—a 40% reduction.
+Migrating to Kubernetes with proper auto-scaling and adding a caching layer can take a meaningful bite out of the monthly bill.
 Same traffic, better architecture.

 5. Feature Velocity Grinds to a Halt